Why Marketing and Sales Alignment Matters For Every Business

 In today's competitive world of sales, thankfully there are a ton of tools salespeople can leverage to make your sales process more effective.
 Sales enablement tools are a great way to bridge the gap between marketing and sales.
-Aside from content, there are many other types and functions of sales enablement tools that create efficiency in aligning your marketing and sales teams eg. Email templates, marketing automation, task reminders, email softwares and lead scoring have all drastically improved the friction and flow between marketing and sales.
+Aside from content, there are many other types and functions of sales enablement tools that create efficiency in aligning your marketing and sales teams eg. Email templates, marketing automation, task reminders, email software, and lead scoring have all drastically improved the friction and flow between marketing and sales.

 9. Track your marketing efforts based on contribution to revenue

 What percentage of overall company revenue can be traced back to your marketing team’s efforts?
 If you aren't tracking your marketing efforts based on contribution to revenue, you aren't tracking effectiveness.
 Its true that certain marketing entities are harder to translate into revenue.
-However it is still important for marketers to know the effectiveness of their campaigns based on actual revenue.
+However, it is still important for marketers to know the effectiveness of their campaigns based on actual revenue.
 Marketers need to understand the full scope of the funnel and not just be focused on lead generation aimlessly.

-If marketers are too focused solely on lead generation efforts, the quantity might be abound but not the quality, creating a greater rift between your marketing and sales teams.
+If marketers are too focused solely on lead generation efforts, the quantity might abound but not the quality, creating a greater rift between your marketing and sales teams.

 10. Take time to set the marketing and sales alignment pace for the whole company

 As mentioned above, as crucial as the alignment of these two teams are to the success of a business, it takes time to tackle the alignment.
-First, determine if the work both departments are doing are aligned and linked to your core business' mission and outcomes.
-If they are not, you need to sit the teams down and rework on the connection between the role of each function and business results, with performance metrics as a benchmark.
+First, determine if the work both departments are doing is aligned and linked to your core business' mission and outcomes.
+If they are not, you need to sit the teams down and rework the connection between the role of each function and business results, with performance metrics as a benchmark.